akabikov/android-icons/README.md

 * [Material Design Icons](https://material.io/resources/icons/)

 ## Setup and using
-Clone or download repository and open `index.html` in your browser.
+Clone or download repository and start your local server in project directory.

 You can edit descriptions and add your own icons to the `content.json` file.